 This course introduces students to the history, fundamental doctrines, and practices of Buddhist traditions.
 It pays close attention to how Buddhism influenced the collective histories and personal lives of the people who identify themselves as "Buddhists" across the expanse of time and space.
-Readings of translations of Sanskrit, Pali, Chinese, and Tibetan primary texts will be complemented with biographies, ethnographies, and documentary films.
-Special attention will be given to Thai, East Asian, and Tibetan Buddhism.
+Readings of translations of Sanskrit, Pali, Chinese, and Tibetan primary texts are complemented with biographies, ethnographies, and documentary films.
+Special attention is given to Thai, East Asian, and Tibetan Buddhism.